-(ED)I Won’t Wait: a Research Culture Cabaret
+(ED)I Won’t Wait: A Cabaret on Inclusion

 In Diversity’s Promise for Higher Education (2009), Daryl G. Smith writes:

 Successful diversity in people represents one of the critical indicators of institutional equity and true inclusion.
 The absence of diversity can send powerful messages.
 It doesn’t take long to look around an institution and see whether diversity is valued.
 If only White men are hired, it is reasonable to conclude that the institution does not seriously want anyone else to apply.
 One of the reasons that every hiring decision today is under such scrutiny for diversity is that diversity in leadership is so lacking that every new appointment is seen as one that matter.

 Yet, despite attention, despite scrutiny, I frequently hear from policymakers and from institutions that this will take time and that we need more, MORE, data.

 Please sir, can I have some more…data on the challenges facing marginalised and minoritised groups?

 With a focus on data rather than experience, inclusion fast becomes an activity, something to do, an added extra, an expense, a burden, and a cost.
 It is often annexed into institutionalised action plans that elegantly articulate wishes and hopes for the future.

 These plans frequently involve the development of committees and groups as well as the collection and analysis of data.
 Interventions and change for the affected groups are frequently absent.

 More evidence is needed, it seems.
 More time..................is needed.

 But inclusion can’t wait.
 Inclusion is not an additional cost.
 It is an operational cost, like water, like electricity.
 Inclusion is an essential element of leadership, business strategy, and business planning.
 And if you don’t resource equality, diversity, and inclusion sufficiently AND SOON, the red letters will soon start to come in.